Sedherthe/DCGANS/README.md

 # DCGANS

-Generating Synthetic Images using DCGANs in Keras
+Generating Synthetic Images using DCGANs with Keras.
+Build and train a Convolutional Generational Adversial Network(DCGAN) model to generate fashionable images using the fashion MNIST dataset!